CAMPAIGN

 Asian woman in plaid shirt standing behind a table providing healthy snacks to a family

-Visit the Summer Meal Program page.
+Fill out the 2026 Summer Meal Program application.

 Find an afterschool meal program site.
 These sites serve free afterschool meals for the 2025 to 2026 school year.